uzka/devel-docker-typora/README.md

 ## License

-Attention : Typora is not a free software, your can't modify Typora.
+**<u>ATTENTION</u>** : Typora is not a free software, your can't modify Typora.
 See [https://support.typora.io/License-Agreement/](https://support.typora.io/License-Agreement/) for more information about that.

 ## Objective